 South Carolina Burglary and Criminal Trespass

-In South Carolina, a person commits burglary by the unauthorized entry into a dwelling or building with the intent to commit a crime therein.
-Penalties vary according to the type of building that the defendant entered and other circumstances, as described below.
+In South Carolina, a person commits burglary by unlawfully entering a dwelling or building with the intent to commit a crime therein.

-The two parts of the definition of burglary—entering and criminal intent—are known as the "elements" of the crime, and to be convicted of burglary, both elements of the crime must be proved beyond a reasonable doubt (or admitted to by the defendant).
-That is, the prosecutor must show that the defendant actually entered the building and entered with the intent to commit a crime inside.
-Without sufficient proof of each element, the prosecutor may secure a conviction for some other crime (such as trespass or attempted burglary) but not burglary.
-Let's break down these elements and definitions.
+The two parts of the definition of burglary—entering and criminal intent—are known as the "elements" of the crime.
+To be convicted of burglary, both elements of the crime must be proved beyond a reasonable doubt (or admitted to by the defendant).
+That is, the prosecutor must show that the defendant actually entered the building and did so with the intent to commit a crime inside.
+Without sufficient proof of each element, the prosecutor might secure a conviction for some other crime (such as trespass or attempted burglary) but not burglary.

 The burglary laws protect dwellings and buildings.
 A dwelling includes any house, outhouse, apartment, or building used as a habitation and any of those same structures that are within two hundred yards of it.
 A building means any structure, vehicle, watercraft, or aircraft where someone lives or people assemble for select purposes, such as business, government, and education.